programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 {% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-09.png" alt="A map of police killings per 100K population using a log-scale" caption="Figure 09.
 The number of police killings per-100K population using a log-scale." %}

 **Normalizing** the data dramatically changes the appearance of the map.
-Our initial visualization suggested that the problem of police killing civilians was limited to a few counties, generally those with large populations.
+The initial visualization suggested that the problem of police killing civilians was limited to a few counties, generally those with large populations.
 But when the data is normalized, it appears police killings of civilians is far more widespread.
 The counties with the highest **rates** of killings are those with low populations, even if they have relatively few killings.
 Trying to illustrate this issue with charts or tables would not show the issue nearly as well.

 # Add an Information Box to the Map

-In the process of creating our map, we have generated a number of different useful pieces of information: the number of people killed in a county by police, the population of the county, the rate of people killed, and so forth.
+In the process of creating the map above, a number of different useful pieces of information have been created: the number of people killed in a county by police, the population of the county, the rate of people killed, and so forth.
 Folium allows map makers to display this sort of information in a floating box that will be displayed as the user moves their cursor over the map.
 This is very helpful, especially when examining areas one may not be familiar with.
 But it is a little complicated to get set up correctly.

-To add the floating information box, we will use a Folium method called `folium.GeoJsonTooltip()`.
+To add the floating information box, Folium provides a method called `folium.GeoJsonTooltip()`.

-To use this method, we need to look "under-the-hood" of Folium.
+To use this method, you will need to look "under-the-hood" of Folium.
 When Folium creates a choropleth map, it generates data about each geographic region.
-To access it, we need to save the choropleth data to a variable.
+To access it, you need to save the choropleth data to a variable.

 ```python
 baseMap = initMap()